dam90/astrometry/README.md

 ## Index files

 You need to supply the docker conainer with index files.
-See the [index](./index) folder for a description of how to do this.
+See the [index](./index) folder in this repo for a description of how to do this.

 ------------------------
 *README is in progress!*